uikit/uikit-site/docs/pages/migration.md

 ![Console output](images/migration-console.gif)

 Every notice or warning message tells you what to change, including a list of all affected HTML elements.
 More complex changes are explained with examples that are easy to follow.
 The best way to migrate is to fix one component after another.
-That way you can see if the error messages are gone after a reload and also see the changes on your site.
+That way you can see if the error messages are gone after a page reload and also see the changes on your site.

 ### Warnings